Nursing Elective Placements in Nepal

 To take your Nursing Elective in Nepal, you must be able to speak intermediate level English as a minimum.

-While you are in Nepal with Projects Abroad, you will live with a local host family or in a hostel.
+While you are in Nepal with Projects Abroad, you will live with a local host family.
 Our volunteer community is also at hand for you to spend time with on your time off.
 There is a lot to do and see in Nepal and plenty of other volunteers to experience it with.

 Please be aware that most universities have deadlines by which time your Elective application paperwork must be completed.
 If your university needs information on the hospital or clinic in which you will be placed, or requires forms to be signed by your project supervisor, we strongly advise completing our application form at least one month before this deadline.
 We can only provide this detailed information once you have applied and been accepted onto an Elective placement with us.